 Objective 2: To increase the number of disadvantaged children attaining combined ARE and the higher standard of attainment.

 We have chosen this objective because compared to other children nationally the number of disadvantaged children achieving combined ARE is lower.
 Very few disadvantaged children achieve higher standards of attainment.

 To achieve this objective we plan to: Please see our Pupil Premium Strategy

 Objective 3: Increase the amount of extra-curricular activities available for Key Stage One Children.

 We have chosen this objective because a lot of our extra-curricular activities are for older children and parents and children have expressed a need for more activities for younger children.
 We also recognize the benefits of this to early development.

 To achieve this objective we plan to: Offer more extra-curricular activities for EYFS and Key Stage One children.

-The headteacher will update the equality information that we publish, described in sections 4-7, at least every year.
+The Executive Headteacher will update the equality information that we publish, described in sections 4-7, at least every year.

-The document will be reviewed by the headteacher and equality link governor at least every 4 years.
+The document will be reviewed by the Executive Headteacher and equality link governor at least every 4 years.
 This document will be approved by the governing body.

 This document links to the following policies: